-One controversial colour scheme that has caused a lot of discussion over the years was reported as having been applied to a single Skua used by Blackburn for ditching trials.
+One controversial colour scheme, that has caused a lot of discussion over the years, was reported as having been applied to a single Skua used by Blackburn for ditching trials.
 This apparently had red stripes.
 The colour notes in the instructions for the 1939 "Frog" model refer to a red and silver striped scheme identical in layout to the yellow and black target tug scheme.
-Putnam's "Blackburn Aircraft" also makes reference to the same scheme and illustrates it with a photo of one of the "target tug" aircraft (L3007 seen in pictures above).
-By reference to other photos of the same aircraft it is almost certain that the aircraft illustrated in the Putnam book is in normal target tug livery of yellow and black.- My thanks to Kim Elliott for showing me the Frog instruction sheet for reference.
+Putnam's "Blackburn Aircraft" also refers to the same scheme and illustrates it with a photo of one of the "target tug" aircraft (L3007 seen in the pictures above).
+By reference to other photos of the same aircraft, the aircraft illustrated in the Putnam book is certainly in normal target tug livery of yellow and black.
+My thanks to Kim Elliott for showing me the Frog instruction sheet for reference.

 For further reading on the subject of Skua and Roc colour schemes.

-A guide to Skua colours and camouflage schemes are provided in articles written by the late Ian D. Huntley for Scale Aircraft Modelling magazine.
-They appeared in the November 1987, December 1993 and May 1994 edition.
+Guides to Skua colours and camouflage schemes are provided in articles written by the late I. D. Huntley for Scale Aircraft Modelling magazine.
+They appeared in the November 1987, December 1993 and May 1994 editions.
 I am indebted to Nikos Tselepides for making me aware of these articles (via Jamie Tindall).
 Ian D. Huntley also wrote a short article dealing specifically with the black and yellow "Tiger Stripe" Skua scheme in the September 1974 edition of Aircraft Illustrated Magazine, this quotes an official Air Ministry memorandum from March 1938 on how manufacturers should paint aircraft destined for target-towing duties.

 Stuart Lloyd's masterly work "Fleet Air Arm Camouflage and Markings - Atlantic and Mediterranean Theatres 1937-1941" is a good reference and has lots of high-quality black and white photos of Skuas and Rocs in service, along with 6 colour profiles of Skuas and Rocs.
 It is the most complete reference yet to the orders issued by the Air Ministry and Admiralty regarding the colour schemes worn by Skuas, Rocs and the other FAA aircraft of the period.